 One of the most important things to do during your first week in the United Arab Emirates is to figure out the local public transport system.
 Abu Dhabi, Dubai, and Sharjah all have great networks that can get you from A to B. In Dubai, the Roads and Transport Authority operates taxis, the state-of-the-art Dubai Metro, the water boats, buses, and Dubai Tram.
 Using public transport here is easy because you just need one ticket—the rechargeable Nol card.
 In addition, ride-hailing services like Uber and Careem are available throughout the UAE.

 Many expats in the UAE have cars and prefer to drive around the country.
 To do so, though, you must get a local driver’s license.
 If you have an existing license from countries like Australia, Canada, and the UK, you can simply exchange this for a local one.
 You will also need to pay AED410.
 However, if you are unable to exchange your existing license, you may need to take another test in the UAE.

 For expats moving to the UAE with families, schools will be high on your to-do list during your first week.
 Although the UAE has a robust education system, public schools may not be suitable for expat children.
 Although public schools are free for Emiratis – and compulsory through secondary school – they are segregated by gender and conduct classes mostly in Arabic.
 So, although it may be possible for expat kids to attend these schools, many parents prefer to send their children to the many private and international schools in the UAE.

-International schools are very popular in the UAE, and admission can be competitive.
+International schools in the UAE are very popular, and admission can be competitive.
 But, kids can receive a great education and be immersed in a truly global environment.
-And, many international schools offer the International Baccalaureate program or follow the American, French, or British system.
+And, many of these schools offer the International Baccalaureate program or follow the American, French, or British systems.

 9. Learn the local language